vladjrvl1/Learning-Python3/README.md

 # my_code_Stepik
-Storage of solved tasks from Stepik.org
+Storage of solved tasks from various courses